mrRay/vvopensource/README.md

 How to get help
 ---------------

-You could create a new issue or you can email me directly- I'm the project owner, so my address is listed to the right.
-If I'm really busy- a frequent occurrence- it will take me a while to respond to you.
+Please open an "issue".
+If i'm really busy (a frequent occurrence) it may take a while for me to get back to you- sorry in advance!

 What does this project include/do/make?